cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 ## `datapackage.json`

-The `datapackage.json` file should follow the [datapackage standard](https://frictionlessdata.io/data-packages/), and should have the following structure:
+The `datapackage.json` file should follow the [data package standard](https://frictionlessdata.io/data-packages/), and should have the following structure:

 ```javascript
 {